Hamzooka/Poly-Project/README.md

-# Poly-Project
+# Poly Project

-Action adventure game developed in Unreal Engine
+Official name is yet to be determined.

+Poly Project is an action adventure game that is being developed in Unreal Engine.
+It features a polygon asthetic with gameplay inspired by Zelda and Dark Souls.